robynburger/robynburger.github.io/index.md

 <!-- # About Me -->
 Hello!
 My name is Robyn.
-I'm currently a senior at Cornell, studying math and CS.
+I'm currently a senior at Cornell studying math and CS.
 I'm interested in CS theory.
 In the fall, I will continue at Cornell as a CS MS student.

 Thank you for visiting my website.
 I hope you have fun clicking on the various things to click on!